kylenstone/fcc-serverless-api/readme.md

 ```

 ## Function logs and the Node console
 `console.log('got here')` is probably my most used debugging tool.
 It's a simple way to walk through your code execution and inspect different logic paths.
 To view logs in Begin, go to your Begin console and inspect the route you want.
 Each function is isolated and has it's own execution environment.
 In our case, it's a Node environment.
-When your function is invoked with an HTTP method, AWS will bring up your function code, execute it, and wipe out it's memory.
-Each time that function is called, it behaves as if it is being run for the first time.
+When your function is invoked with an HTTP method, AWS will invoke your function code, execute it, then remove the environment in which it ran.
+Each time that function is called, it behaves as if running for the first time.
 This is different from a regular Express server that is long living and can retain data between route invocations.
 We'll talk about how to persist information in a separate repo.
 If you are eager to skip ahead to sessions and data persistence, check out [https://learn.begin.com](https://learn.begin.com)

 Let's add a `console.log()` statement to the `get-index` function.